groverlab/groverlab.github.io/heidari.md

 permalink: /heidari/
 ---

-This is a list of journals, publishers, and conferences that list "Alireza Heidari" as their journal editor, conference organizer, etc.  [Since Heidari and his university, California South University, are both fake](https://groverlab.org/hnbfpr/2017-12-10-csu.html), one can reasonably assume that these journals, publishers, and conferences are predatory and may also be complicit in the "California South University" fraud.
+This is a list of journals, publishers, and conferences that list "Alireza Heidari" as their journal editor, conference organizer, etc.  [Since Heidari and his university, California South University, are both fake](https://groverlab.org/hnbfpr/2017-12-10-csu.html), searching for him online is a convenient way to find journals, publishers, and conferences that are likely [predatory](https://en.wikipedia.org/wiki/Predatory_publishing) and may also be complicit in the "California South University" fraud.

-Last updated January 4, 2021 by William Grover.
+Last updated January 4, 2021.

 | Journal, publisher, or conference name | URL |
 | --- | --- |